 Figure 2 Example of the effect of frost on the measurement; black and blue are reference measurements, brown and red are measurements made with pyranometers with frozen domes, like the one in front in Figure 1

 Objective of the workshop

 The in-company workshop is offered to you free of charge by Hukseflux Thermal Sensors.
-It will give you insights in the latest developments in solar radiation measurement as well as arguments to base choice of sensors on.
+We present the latest developments in solar radiation measurement and help you optimise system design, measurements and maintenance.

 Management summary